beatsageo/Top_n/README.md

 DESCRIPTION

-Finds the genre of a music audio clip or folder, provided by the inputPath option, outputting the results of the analysis to standard output (unless the user pipes that into a file) in the form of comma-separated genre names and confidence values, like this:
+Finds the genre of a music audio clip or folder, provided by the input-path option, outputting the results of the analysis to standard output (unless the user pipes that into a file) in the form of comma-separated genre names and confidence values, like this:

 audioClipOneNoExt, classical, 0.8, jazz, 0.6, rock, 0.2, pony, 0.02

 audioClipTwoNoExt, rock 0.99, jazz, 0.12, pony.
 0.1, classical, 0.007

-If no inputPath is provided, the command does nothing, unless another option overrides it.
-If non-music files are in the folder pointed to by inputPath, they are ignored.
+If no input-path is provided, the command does nothing, unless another option overrides it.
+If non-music files are in the folder pointed to by input-path, they are ignored.

--i PATH, --inputPath PATH
+-i PATH, --input-path PATH

 Take in audio clips from the folder pointed to by PATH.
 If PATH points to a single file, then intake only that single file.